Unsupervised Learning for Joint Beamforming Design in RIS-aided ISAC Systems: Introduction

-Concurrently, deep learning (DL) has attracted significant attentions due to its ability to efficiently address highly non-convex problems.
-Therefore, numerous studies explored DL-aided beamforming design.
-In \cite{RIS_supervised}, a fully-connected network (FCN) was utilized to predict RIS beamformers, trained offline through supervised learning.
-Conversely, in \cite{RIS_Un} and \cite{RIS_Un_transfer}, unsupervised learning was employed to train RIS beamforming networks, thereby without the need for extensive labeling.
-Similarly, a lightweight unsupervised network was proposed for RIS phase design in \cite{My}.
+Concurrently, deep learning (DL) has attracted great attentions for efficiently addressing highly non-convex problems.
+Therefore, numerous studies explored DL-aided beamforming designs.
+In \cite{RIS_supervised}, a fully connected network (FCN) was utilized to design RIS phases through supervised learning.
+Conversely, in \cite{RIS_Un} and \cite{RIS_Un_transfer}, unsupervised learning was employed to train RIS beamforming networks, thereby eliminating extensive labeling process.
+To simplify the model, a lightweight network was proposed for RIS phase design in \cite{My}.
 Reinforcement learning (RL) was employed to optimize RIS phases in \cite{RL_MISO}.
-Beyond RIS beamformer design, DL also aids in ISAC beamforming.
+Beyond RIS phases design, DL also aids in ISAC beamforming.
 In \cite{ISAC_predictbf}, a FCN was trained to predict tracking beams, while \cite{ISAC_Un_bf} introduced unsupervised learning to manage interference in ISAC systems.
-In \cite{ISAC_RL}, RL was leveraged for ISAC beamformer design to allocate resource.
+In \cite{ISAC_RL}, RL was leveraged to allocate resources in ISAC systems.
 However, these endeavors primarily focused on either RIS or ISAC beamformer design.

-Against the above background, we propose an unsupervised DL approach for beamforming design in a RIS-aided ISAC system, aiming to simultaneously reduce complexities and ensure adequate system performance.
-Our method entails image-shaped channel samples design and the development of an ISAC beamforming neural network (IBF-Net).
-To mitigate labeling overhead, we devise a loss function based on unsupervised learning, considering equilibrium between sensing and communication channel correlation, along with sensing channel gain.
+In this paper, we propose an unsupervised lightweight DL approach for beamforming design in a RIS-aided ISAC system, aiming to simultaneously reduce complexities and ensure adequate performance.
+The image-shaped channel samples are elaborately designed for channel feature extractions and a lightweight ISAC beamforming neural network (IBF-Net) is developed by leveraging the simple and effective lightweight components.
+To mitigate labeling overhead, we devise a loss function based on unsupervised learning, considering the equilibrium between sensing and communication channel correlation, along with sensing channel gain.
 Through simulations, we validate the efficacy of our approach, demonstrating its ability to expedite beamforming design and reduce performance degradation.
 The code is available online (https://github.com/Yejacky456/DL-Beamforming-RIS-ISAC).